Chapter 21:

 "Thanks, that's what I wanted to hear," she smiled.
 "I don't want you or anyone else acting any different around me."

 "Hmmm?
-Does someone else know you wanna die?"
+Does someone else know you want to die?"

 Noriko's gentle eyes suddenly went hostile, and she stood over me with a menacing glare.
 "No. No one in my life is allowed to know, and if anyone—especially my mom—start acting differently around me, I'd kill myself right then and there.
 Understand?"

-I shrunk back from her imposing presence.
-"Don't worry, I'm not gonna tell anyone about it.
+It was a warning to keep quiet.
+Even though I knew she wasn't a bad person, I shrunk back from her imposing presence.
+"Don't worry, I'm not gonna tell anyone.
 They'd probably try changing your mind more than me."

-Like a switched flipped, she put on a happy face and flicked away her pretend cigarette.
+Like a switch flipped inside, she put on a happy face and flicked away her pretend cigarette.
 "As one of DeLightful's founders, killing myself feels like a rite of passage.
 The only thing I'll really regret is not seeing us expand to our full potential."

 "Expand?"
 Now this I'm curious about.

-"Honestly, that sounds more cult-like than than religion."
-I hoped my remark wouldn't offend her.
+"Sounds more cult-like than religious."
+I gulped and hoped my remark wouldn't offend her.

-A strong gust blew by, swaying Noriko's school uniform as her eyes took a determined look.
-"We'll adhere to our principles, no matter what form they take in the end.
+A strong gust blew by us, swaying Noriko's school uniform as her eyes took a determined look.
+"We'll adhere to our principles no matter what form they take in the end.
 Our commitment to death's beauty isn't something hollow, and it'll persevere long after I'm gone."

-Her ideals needed to be challenged, to make my job easier next week.
+Her ideals needed to be challenged.
+To make my job easier next week, I had to risk upsetting her.
 "Wouldn't it make more sense not to kill yourself then so you could keep spreading DeLightfulness?"

 "There's no saving me anymore."
 She looked down at her left hand, as if carefully analyzing it.
 "Besides, the philosophies I've harbored since I was a kid have already been taught to everyone on that forum.
-There's no need for me to live anymore."
+This world doesn't need me anymore."

 I caught the slightest glimpse of confliction in her eyes.
-"You sure there's nothing left for you to do?
+Jumping on it was my chance."You sure there's nothing left for you to do?
 At all?"

 "Heh.
 You're the biggest reason I haven't killed myself yet, Kazuma.
 I had fun these past two years, but if I can't live life how I want, then there's no point in living at all."

-Airtanker planes flew overhead, likely on their way to fight the distant fires.
+A moment of silence.
+Airtanker planes soon flew overhead, likely on their way to fight the distant fires.
 Noriko's gaze followed them clear across the orange sky.

 With a forced smile, she started climbing down the side of the stairwell chamber we stood on.
 A mechanical unit on its side cushioned her descent onto our school roof again.
 "There's still time to explain things.
 Who knows, maybe I'm secretly hoping you try changing my mind about suicide."

 "Somehow I doubt that."
-I said, climbing down as well.
+I chuckled and climbed down as well.

 "Teehee.
 Well if you want to kill ourselves earlier, that's fine too.
-We can escape into another world, just like a real isekai!"
+We could escape into another world, just like a real isekai!"

 "Gonna need my own harem or no deal."